Triple Crown of endurance racing

-In automobile endurance racing, three events have come to form a Triple Crown.
-They are considered three of the most challenging endurance races over the decades: the 24 Hours of Daytona, 12 Hours of Sebring, and 24 Hours of Le Mans.
-As of 2025 only 12 drivers have completed the Triple Crown by winning all three races, Phil Hill was the first do so in 1964, and Nick Tandy is the most recent to do so in 2025.
+As of 2025, only 10 drivers have completed this Triple Crown by winning all three races.
+Hans Herrmann was the first to do so with Porsche from 1960 to 1970, and Nick Tandy is the most recent to do so in 2025.
 No driver has won all three events in the same year.

-Ken Miles lost the chance to win all three events in the same year when a problem with the Ford team orders for a photo finish made him lose the 1966 24 Hours of Le Mans.
+Ken Miles lost the chance to win all three events in the same year when Ford team orders for a photo finish made him lose the 1966 24 Hours of Le Mans.
 This incident was dramatized in the 2019 film Ford v Ferrari.
 Miles died two months later testing the Ford J-car.
-In 2025, Laurens Vanthoor had similar results; he won at Daytona and Sebring but finished second in the 2025 24 Hours of Le Mans.
+In 2025, Laurens Vanthoor had similar results; he won at Daytona and Sebring in a Porsche 963 LMDh that won both kind of championships twice, IMSA and WEC, but finished second in the 2025 24 Hours of Le Mans to the Ferrari 499P that was made as WEC-only LMH to win Le Mans, which it did three times in a row, with only one WEC championship on top.

 Hurley Haywood and Al Holbert have won all three races at least twice.